interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss/isa_simple.md

 #### Successful ISAs search check

-The ISA search parameters are valid, as such the search should be successful.
-If the request is not successful, this check will fail as per **[interuss.f3411.dss_endpoints.SearchISAs](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.
+The ISA search parameters are valid, as such the search should be successful.If the request is not successful, this check will fail as per **[interuss.f3411.dss_endpoints.SearchISAs](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.

 #### ISA not returned by search check

-The ISA search are parameter cover the resource ISA but the latest time does not, as such the resource ISA that exists at the DSS should not be returned by the search.
-If it is returned, this check will fail as per **[interuss.f3411.dss_endpoints.SearchISAs](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.
+The ISA search are parameter cover the resource ISA but the latest time does not, as such the resource ISA that exists at the DSS should not be returned by the search.If it is returned, this check will fail as per **[interuss.f3411.dss_endpoints.SearchISAs](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.

 ### [Search by area only test step](test_steps/search_isas.md)